 “How should I know?
 Just because I suggested we come here doesn’t mean I had a plan” Alexis raised her eyebrows in mock shock.

 “Well, I think I rightfully assumed that you would know what we’d be doing!”

 “And I assumed that we’d be on time and I wouldn’t get spoken to by a random person”

 “And that’s my fault?”
-Lillian questioned a smile still on her features.
+Alexis questioned a smile still on her features.

 “How is that –MY- Fault!?”
 She stated as she ran after Cheyenne who just responded with a light-hearted chuckle.